Take the Quiz: Cervical Cancer

 The two ways to help prevent cervical cancer are getting a human papillomavirus (HPV) vaccine if you are eligible and getting regular screening tests.

-The Pap test can find pre-cancer or cancer.
-The HPV test looks for the high-risk types of HPV that can cause cancer.
-The HPV test is better at finding cancer and pre-cancer than a Pap test alone and can help avoid unnecessary tests than a co-test (an HPV test plus a Pap test).
+The Pap test can find precancers or cancers in the cervix.
+It cannot find HPV.
+The HPV test looks for cervical HPV infections, particularly the high-risk types that can cause precancers and cancer.
+The HPV test is better at finding cancer and precancer than a Pap test.
+It can be done either by itself (primary HPV testing) or at the same time as a Pap test (co-testing).
+How often you need screening depends on the test you have done.
 But the most important thing to remember is to get screened regularly, no matter which test you get.

 3.